BigCommerce vs Shopify: Everything You Need To Know

 If you want to integrate these two platforms, check out the BigPr.es app we developed to help you include products into your blog posts.
 This BigCommerce WordPress plugin can even be used to create targeted content.

 BigCommerce enables you to leverage the platform as the eCommerce engine while using the front-end CMS of your choice.
+To learn more about BigCommerce in full detail, check out this BigCommerce Review.

 Founded in 2004, Shopify provides a complete eCommerce solution that allows you to create an online store and sell your products quickly.
 Its simple-to-use control panel, easily-organized products and order management capabilities contribute to the platform's ease of use.